MiloBuwalda/uva-prog-c/20 Lectures/010 Week 1/10 Friday.md

 change it to 1, the program works as intended.

 * Very quickly, this program terminates.
 Why?
-Once it reached a value above 2 billion, the largest number an 32-bit integer1 can store, `i` actually became negative.
+Once it reached a value above 2 billion, the largest number an 32-bit integer can store, `i` actually became negative.
 One of the bits in this integer is actually reserved for storing the sign of the integer, so once we filled that in with a 1, our program interpreted `i` as being negative and suddenly `i` was no longer